kubermatic/docs/content/kubermatic/master/advanced/proxy_whitelisting/_index.en.md

 ec2.eu-central-1.amazonaws.com
 ```

-## Kubeone Seed cluster setup
+## KubeOne Seed cluster setup

-If [kubeone](https://github.com/kubermatic/kubeone) is used to setup the seed cluster, it will use in addition:
+If [KubeOne](https://github.com/kubermatic/kubeone) is used to setup the seed cluster, it will use in addition:

 ```bash
 packages.cloud.google.com